jamestiotio/cse/pa/PA2/README.md

 2. Handshake with the server, and then
 3. Perform the upload.

-The CSE teaching staff will act as our trusted CA, their service being called `Csertificate`.
+The CSE teaching staff will act as our trusted CA (Certificate/Certification Authority), their service being called `Csertificate`.

 In particular, these are the basic requirements: